website design & copy

 100% of the copy is written by me, except for the testimonials given by past clients.

 Jack DeWitt's books are heavily influenced by the 50s, cars, and noir, so I wanted to show that on the website.
 "Noir is Dark" is a phrase that DeWitt and Cold Chair Books use, so I incorporated it into the design and the header.
-I used fonts that felt bold and a little vintage or retro, and kept to a mostly monochrome theme with pops of red (like blood or like passion, or like the pinstripes on a car).
+I used fonts that felt bold and evocative of the 40s and 50s and kept to a mostly monochrome theme with pops of red (like blood or like passion, or like the pinstripes on a car) that matches the covers of the Varian Pike series.

-I edited the copy provided by the client for the books and the about section, and the rest of the copy I wrote for him.
+I edited the copy provided by the client for the books and the about section, and the rest of the copy I wrote for him, including the non-essay blog posts (which I copyedited).